StatelessSoftware/StatelessExample/README.md

 ## Download

-- Open up a blank folder on your computer (tip - make this your document root!)
+- Open up a blank folder on your computer (tip - make this your webserver document root!)
 - In a command line in this folder, run `git clone https://github.com/StatelessSoftware/StatelessExample .`
 - Tip - You can push this to your own git repository after running the installation step